janelawrence/db_merge_sort/README.md

 5. Spilling from SSD to disk
 6. Graceful degradation
 7. Optimized merge patterns
-   a.
-Using pointers to records instead of index (explain)
+   - Using pointers to records instead of index (explain)
 8. Verifying: sort order
 9. Tournament Trees
 10. Duplicate Removel